LinusDietz/tripmining/test/qualitymeasurements/README.md

 ##### Single test script

-Execute following shell command in the `qualitymeasurements` folder
+Execute the following shell command in the `qualitymeasurements` folder

    `$ pytest <test_case_name>.py`

 ##### Running all tests

-Execute following shell command in the `qualitymeasurements` folder
+Execute the following shell command in the `qualitymeasurements` folder

    `$ pytest`